Inducing the return of automaticity in gait after stroke through distractions that force the act of walking into the background.

 Limitations of this line of research to date can be found in the lack of respect for principles of task specificity and intensity.
 Additionally, most dual task research has been designed to prove the presence of dual task cost, or its relationship to fall risk, rather than the potential benefits in applications in rehabilitating the automaticity of gait.
 As noted above, it is time to mature from the notion of rehabilitating dual task tolerance in the activity of gait, to the more sophisticated and functionally relevant notion of rehabilitating gait, through the application of dual task interference.
 Readers may utilize the 10 recommendations above to improve their efficacy of DT interventions.

 Mike Studer, PT, DPT, MHS, NCS, CEEAA, CWT, CSST, FAPTA, is the owner of Northwest Rehabilitation Associates in Salem, Ore.
 He is also an adjunct professor at Oregon State University’s DPT program in Bend, Ore, where he leads the coursework on motor control and assists the national network of neurologic PT residencies (Neuroconsortium).
+He is also part of the clinical team for SMARTfit.

 The following companies provide products that are useful in treating stroke and neurological conditions: